ansys/pyansys-dev-guide/doc/source/documentation_style/docstrings.rst

 Example Docstrings
 ------------------
-Methods and functions should generally be documented with the ``Examples`` docstring section to make the usage of the method or function clear.
+Methods and functions should generally be documented within the ``Examples`` docstring section to make the usage of the method or function clear.
 Here is a sample function: